gevent/gevent/docs/api/gevent.ssl.rst

 synchronous functions in this module only block the current greenlet and let the others run.

-The exact API exposed by this module varies depending on what version of Python you are using.
-The documents below describe the API for Python 3.

 .. tip::

     As an implementation note, gevent's exact behaviour will differ